Master of Science - Oral Biology

 Plan Description

-The future of oral health medicine is dependent upon significant orthodontic and craniofacial research.
-The Master of Science Oral Biology emphasizes orthodontic and craniofacial research and aims to aid developing orthodontic residents in becoming successful researchers, educators and/or clinicians.
-It does this by providing a diverse clinical experience with a strong integration of basic sciences.
-This program will equip residents with the clinical, the analytical and the managerial skills that are necessary to provide oral healthcare to the community.
+The Master of Science Oral Biology program is designed to provide a diverse clinical experience with a strong integration of basic sciences.
+This program will equip residents with the clinical, analytical, and managerial skills necessary to provide oral healthcare to the community.

 Plan Admission Requirements